illiaocean/osu-cs467-web2/readme.md

 Section 1: Build From History
 1. to start the program from a previous selection, click on the `Build from History` link.
-2. choose which URL youd like the program to rebuild from the history table.
+2. choose which URL you would like the program to rebuild from the history table.
 3. then click on it’s `Build` button.

 Section 2: Restart The Program